lumeland/lume.land/plugins/multilanguage.md

 > [!warning]
 >
-> This only works at page level.
+> This only works at the page level.

 ## Multilanguage + pagination

-If your site is using the [paginate plugin](./paginate.md), this is an example showing how to apply multilanguage:
+Here’s an example on how to add multilanguage support to your site if you’re using the [paginate plugin](./paginate.md):

 <lume-code>